Kunstmaan/BootstrapCK4-Skin/README.md

 **The whole skin - sass - grunt package**

-All the sass files are included in the bootstrapck folder.<br />
+All the sass files are included in the bootstrapck folder, so first follow the 'just skin please'-steps<br />
-So follow the 'just skin please'-steps and add the Gruntfile.js to de ckeditor folder.<br />
+Now add the Gruntfile.js and the package.json to de ckeditor folder.<br />
+    npm install
+    grunt build
 You can start tampering now.

 ## Demo

-## Previous version
+### Previous version

 If you would like to get the Bootstrap2 skin for CKeditor3, [here](https://github.com/Kunstmaan/BootstrapCK-Skin)'s the previous version.